tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 And in addition:
 -> imguistring:				a string class based on ImVector<char>.
 It does not support iterators, but has many methods that std::string has: thus it can be used to replace std::string in many algorithms.
--> imguihelper:				currently it just has: OpenWithDefaultApplication(...) that should work with urls, folders and files.
+-> imguihelper:				currently it has: ImGui::OpenWithDefaultApplication(...) that should work with urls, folders and files, and two serialization helper classes (mainly for internal usage, to provide serialization support to other addons) in a dedicated ImGuiHelper namespace.

 Tip: every single imgui "widget" addon listed above can be excluded by defining at the project level something like: NO_IMGUIFILESYSTEM, etc (and the first demo, main.cpp, should always compile).